konantian/NotableNotebooks/notes/Lecture 18 - Machine learning and UCT.md

   1. Evaluate one move m
   2. Check which features are active for m
   3. Learn a weight for each feature
-  4. Compare between all moves by evaluation funciton(linear combination)
+  4. Compare between all moves by evaluation function(linear combination)
   5. Sum all terms that are active
   $\sum_{i=1}^{\infty} w_if_i$
   $eval(m) =  0 × w_0 + 1 × w_1 + 0 × w_2 + 0 × w_3 + 1 × w_4 = w_1 + w_4$